SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/05-Summary.md

 ```

 - Component composition defines views
-  - Encapsulation keeps data accessible only to the component it belongs to
+  * encapsulation keeps data accessible only to the component it belongs to

 ```js
 function Welcome() {